Healthy Foods to Eat at the Office

-Today's workplace is a veritable buffet of unhealthy foods.
+Today's workplace is a veritable buffet of crap.
 Finding healthy foods to eat from the vending machines, "goodie days," and snack spreads at meetings is a challenge when it's filled with everything from giant bottles of soda to chocolate frosted donuts.

 These foods are not only unhealthy, but they are usually the last thing from sustainable, made with processed ingredients that were mass produced on factory farms treated with oil-based fertilizer before going into the snack.